anuraagr-13/movie-analysis/README.md

 - There are tags for each movie left by a reviewer, these tags are analysed using a tag genome for their actual relation to the movie.
 We check the distribution of this genome score, what is the relevance rating for tags to movies?

+The output plots from the analysis are in the "Plots" folder.